Adaptive multiplication of rank-structured matrices in linear complexity: Coarsening

 \begin{remark}[Complexity] The basis construction algorithm has a complexity of $\mathcal{O}(n k^2)$ if the following conditions are met: \begin{itemize} \item there are constants $c_\text{lf},C_\text{lf}$ with $c_\text{lf} k \leq \#\hat t \leq C_\text{lf} k$ for all leaf clusters $t\in\ctI$, \item the block tree $\ctIK$ is \emph{sparse}, i.e., there is a constant $C_\text{sp}$ with

 \item the fine block tree $\ctprod$ is not too fine, i.e., there is a constant $C_{XY}$ with

 \end{itemize} The first condition ensures that the matrices $C_t$ and $\widehat{C}_t$ have only $\mathcal{O}(k)$ rows and that the cluster tree $\ctI$ has only $\mathcal{O}(n/k)$ elements.
+This can be ensured by a suitable construction of the cluster trees.
 The second and third conditions ensure that the matrices appearing in the construction of the weight matrices (\ref{eq:Zt_condensation}) have only $\mathcal{O}(k)$ columns.
 These conditions also ensure that the matrices $C_t$ and $\widehat{C}_t$ have only $\mathcal{O}(k)$ columns.
-Together, these three conditions guarantee that only $\mathcal{O}(k^3)$ operations are required for every cluster, and since there are only $\mathcal{O}(n/k)$ clusters, we obtain $\mathcal{O}(n k^2)$ operations in total. \end{remark}
+If one of the standard admissibility conditions is used, e.g., for a quasi-uniform grid, the second and third condition are guaranteed.
+Together, these three conditions ensure that only $\mathcal{O}(k^3)$ operations are required for every cluster, and since there are only $\mathcal{O}(n/k)$ clusters, we obtain $\mathcal{O}(n k^2)$ operations in total. \end{remark}